-Most of us grew up with almost nothing in the way of an education about money.
-We modeled our parents and eventually either continued to copy their behavior or ended up doing the exact opposite.
+A lot of people see earning money in a negative light.
+That’s because many of us grew up with almost nothing in the way of education about money.
+We modelled our parents and eventually either continued to copy their behaviour or ended up doing the exact opposite.

 If you have teens, you have the perfect opportunity to teach them not just valuable financial skills, but also valuable life skills.

-It will never be easier to start a business than it will be when you’re a teen.
-Push a lawn-mower and you have a landscaping business.
+It will never be easier to start earning money through your own business than it will be when you’re a teen.
+Push a lawnmower and you have a landscaping business.
 Pick up a shovel and you’re in the snow removal business.
 Have feet?
-You can walk dogs for your neighbors.
+You can walk dogs for your neighbours.

 Instead of getting a paper route to make a bit of money, he signed up for a bunch of paper routes.
 Then he told the other kids on the street that the first one to make it back to his house after delivering some of the papers got the first hour with his video game system.
 Everyone eventually got to play (their ‘work’ was maybe 30 minutes running around throwing newspapers at doors), and he got paid for every route.

-This is creative thinking at its best, and it’s win-win.
+This is creative thinking at its best, and it’s a win-win.
+Some business ideas you can entertain as a teenager can include:

 Benefits Of Being An Entrepreneur